 You may find that your pizza stone gets a bit dirty after using it inside of your Traeger grill.
 All of the smoke can blacken the stone and the pizza itself may leave crusted bits of toppings or cheese on the stone.
 Thankfully, it’s a fairly simple process to clean it!
 After all, it’s the best pizza oven for Traeger grill you can find on the market, and there’s surely a good reason (better say reasons) for that.

 All you need to do is make a simple paste from baking soda and water, rub it over the surface of your Traeger pizza stone, and then scrub it hard with a brush.
 I wrote a full guide on cleaning your pizza stone a while back, so check it out if you’re interested.

 Enjoying the Finest Pellet Grill Pizza Stone in the Market

 If you own a Traeger grill, then there’s no reason why you can’t bake a great pizza on it.
 However, the key to baking an excellent pie is to use a ceramic pizza stone.
 In my opinion, the rectangular Unicook pizza stone fits perfectly into the space in your Traeger grill.

 The large, rectangular stone will prevent your pizza from sticking to the grate or worse- melting and sagging between the cracks in the grate.
+And if you want to go one step further, why not get the Traeger pizza stone kit?
 Last but not least, your pizza stone will give the pizza a unique stone-fired flavor that most people only expect from a gourmet pizzeria!